Oleg Naumov: Arrest and conviction

 Naumov fled the base but was detained a few hours later while hiding in a nearby village, and was hospitalized where he was put under heavy sedation.
 During his interrogation about the crimes at the base, Naumov claimed that he had been high off of acetone vapors, and did not recollect committing the killings.

-Private Naumov was sentenced by the Far Eastern Military District Court to life imprisonment in a maximum-security penal colony.
+Private Naumov was sentenced by the Far Eastern Military District Court to life imprisonment in a supermax penal colony.